Sidneys1/sidneys1.com/reverse-engineering/_posts/2023-03-16-reverse-engineering-a-win95-game-II.md

 initialize it.
 So instead of looking for this entrypoint (which Ghidra finds for us and names `entry`), we will try and find the main MFC module initializer by searching for something we know happens early in the program's execution.

 When first run, the game checks that DirectX, DirectPlay, and the game CD are inserted.
-Using Ghidra's <kbd>Search</kbd>
+Using Ghidra's
-&rarr; <kbd>For Strings...</kbd> tool we'll find the "Please insert CD" message.
+<kbd class="menu"><kbd>Search</kbd><kbd>For Strings...</kbd></kbd> tool we'll find the "Please insert CD" message.

 ![string search]({{ '/images/reverse-engineering-a-win95-game-II/string-search.png' | absolute_url }})

-Clicking the result will select the data in the CodeBrowser, and right-clicking the automatically created symbol allows us to click <kbd>References</kbd> &rarr; <kbd>Find references to s_Please_insert...</kbd> to find all references to this particular value within the codebase.
+Clicking the result will select the data in the CodeBrowser, and right-clicking the automatically created symbol allows us to click <kbd class="menu"><kbd>References</kbd><kbd>Find references to s_Please_insert...</kbd></kbd> to find all references to this particular value within the codebase.
 Doing so brings up one result at 0x0042cb86.
 Clicking the result takes us to the relevant address.
 The disassembly shows us a function called `FUN_0042ca2f(CWinApp *param_1)`, which we'll renamed to `CWinAppEntrypoint`.
 As this function is not called anywhere else in the code, we can be fairly confident that this is only called by runtime code that gets its address programmatically.

 <details markdown="1">
 <summary>Disassembly of <code>CWinAppEntrypoint</code> (click to expand).</summary>